 With an endowment the Foundation invests the initial gift which generates an annual spend rate that is distributed according to the fund agreement.
 This scholarship fund will continue into perpetuity.
 This creates an important revenue source for our students far into the future.

 Endowed scholarship funds will continue in perpetuity.
 The corpus of the scholarship fund will not be invaded and all scholarships shall come from the earnings according to the MCF Board’s distribution policy and UPMIFA guidelines.
 This rate is currently 4.5% of the average market value accounts, using a three-year (36 month) trailing average.
 The full $25,000 minimum needs to be given to the Madison College Foundation prior to the fund generating a spend rate.
 Many donors supplement these disbursements with non-endowed gifts so that students receive the full scholarship amount.

 - Madison College Foundation has a centralized scholarship application portal that automatically matches students with the scholarships for which they qualify.
 This process is overseen by our Senior Scholarship Director, Ruth Shoup.

 - The Foundation works with the college’s Financial Aid office to award scholarships.
 This process includes an online application and verification of criteria.

 - Donors receive scholarship profiles each time their scholarship is awarded.

 - Donors are invited to an annual scholarship breakfast.

 The first step in establishing a named fund is usually having a conversation.
-Feel free to call or email Maggie or fill out the interest form on the right and we will contact you.
+Feel free to call or email Ruth or fill out the interest form on the right and we will contact you.